-Ronaldinho set to marry two women at the same time: Reports
+‘It’s the biggest lie’: Ronaldinho rubbishes marriage rumours

-Ronaldinho began dating Beatriz Souza in 2016 while he continued his relationship with Priscilla, whom he had proposed several years earlier.
+Ronaldinho began dating Beatriz Souza in 2016 but he is reported to have continued his relationship with Priscilla, whom he had proposed several years earlier.
 As per the news reports in Brazil, the footballer has been living with both the women since December in his mansion in Rio de Janeiro.
-Ronaldinho has offered an allowance of £1,500 as pocket money to both Priscilla and Beatriz.
-He also presented both the ladies with the same gifts (perfume).
+The reports further add that he has offered an allowance of £1,500 as pocket money to both Priscilla and Beatriz.

 One of the greatest midfielders of his era, Ronaldinho has bagged two FIFA World Player of the Year and a Ballon d’Or titles.
 The footballer has represented his nation in 97 matches, including two FIFA World Cups, in which he scored 33 goals.
 He was also a part of the 2002 World Cup-winning Brazil team.
 Ronaldinho kicked off his footballing career with Brazilian football club Gremio in 1998 where he stayed till 2001, before moving to Paris.